 Valley Flora - Growing Good Food for Local Folks

-We are also deeply committed to strengthening our community-based food system on the remote southern Oregon coast.
-We collaborate with a number of other local farmers, ranchers and wildcrafters to promote and distribute their high quality goods to our customers.
-All of this food supplies our 130-member CSA, our farmstand, local foodbanks, and a number of stores, restaurants and co-ops up and down the coast.
+We are deeply committed to strengthening our community-based food system on the remote southern Oregon coast, and improving access to fresh fruits and vegetables for low-income families.
+We operate as a small foodhub, collaborating with a number of other local farmers, ranchers and wildcrafters to supply our 140-member CSA, our farmstand, local foodbanks, and a number of stores, restaurants and co-ops up and down the coast.
 We are passionate about place, in love with plants, and grateful to be a part of this community.

 [view:topview=page_81=533]